zrimkunas/FinalProject/README.md

 User  Testing
 ________________________

+As a first testing step, I volunteered to show a working prototype of the software to the firm at our firm meeting.
+Thankfully, the prototype worked and the firm was able to see an example of an automatically generated notice reporting letter.
+The attorneys and paralegals in the meeting noted certain features (e.g., identification of the type of office action--non-final or final) that would be desirable in a final prodcut.
+After that meeting, I augmented the software based on the feedback I received.
+Among other features, the updated version of the software was able to determine and indicate office action type in the notice reporting letter.

-A paralegal and an administrator from my firm volunteered to test this software for me.
+For a second testing step, a paralegal and an administrator from my firm volunteered to test this software for me.
+The paralegal is our lead paralegal, an experienced professional with over 15 years of experience as a patent parealegal/secretary.
+She is an expert.
+Our administrator is a smart entry level employee who is learning the ropes of the patent business.

 I provided them with the executable and a set of OCR’d office actions that we had previously received from the USPTO.
 I also provided them with a feedback form.

-Their feedback indicated that…..
-***********
+Their completed feedback forms.
+I have sent the completed feedback froms to Professor Colarusso.

+Their feedback indicated that the software provided almost entirely correct information (with a few exceptions), but that they would be more likely to use the software if it had certain additional features that are beyond the scope of this product.
+I am optimistic that I will have support from our staff to continue development of this software to make a product that our team is willing to use.

 If you want to test the software, download the executable and the test data:
 * Final Technical Solution (Microsoft Windows): https://github.com/zrimkunas/FinalProject/blob/main/NoticeReporter.exe